CMSgov/bluebutton-sample-client-nodejs-react/COMMUNITY.md

 We'd like to acknowledge the following individuals for their past contributions of this project:

-## bluebutton-sample-client-nodejs-react Open Source Community Guidelines
+## Blue Button Open Source Community Guidelines

-This document contains principles and guidelines for participating in the bluebutton-sample-client-nodejs-react open source community.
+This document contains principles and guidelines for participating in the Blue Button open source community.

 ### Principles